The Martinez is a cocktail that any classic drink connoisseur will definitely want to note. It may even become your new favorite.

 - To be a traditionalist, use Old Tom Gin like that produced by Hayman's.

-- Thomas' original recipe also calls for 2 parts vermouth to just one part gin.
+- Thomas' original recipe also calls for two parts vermouth to just one part gin.
 Notice that this is opposite of the recipe above.

 - The classic Emerson cocktail is very similar.
 To make it, shake 2 ounces gin, 1 ounce sweet vermouth, and 1/2 ounce each lemon juice and maraschino.